Friends of Burgess Park

 Exhibition 1–5.30pm – Find out more about Passmore Edwards with an exhibition on loan from the Passmore Edwards legacy.
 Plus more about the old library bath and washhouse building, its history and future role, benefitting local people.

-Friends of Burgess Park held a 12 day long festival to launch the Burgess Park Woodland, a project aiming to improve our woodland through better management and community engagement.
+Friends of Burgess Park held a 12 day long festival to launch the Burgess Park Woodland in 2023, a project aiming to improve our woodland through better management and community engagement.

 On Saturday 26 September the festival launched with the Albany woodlands pop-up walk and family woodland arts at Chumleigh Gardens playground.